 There are things that drive me crazy about romance novels these days.
-When I was ready (OK, driven) to write a science fiction/action series that starts with Overload Flux, it came to me as I outlined the story arc that all the planned novels involve romantic elements.
+When I was ready (OK, driven) to write a science fiction/action series that starts with Overload Flux, it came to me, as I outlined the story arc, that all the planned novels involve romantic elements.
 Along with science fiction, action, and mysteries, I've read a lot of romances over the years, but only casually, and not recently.
 I decided I needed to understand the structure and reader expectations for the romance genre to get it right.
 In the last year, I put myself through a course of reading a ton of recent romances, primarily those mixed with other genres – science fiction, action, mystery, fantasy, etc. While it wasn't a hardship to have to read a lot (“I'm not being a slug, I'm doing RESEARCH”), I came away with some pet peeves about romances today.
-These are entirely my own, idiosyncratic opinions, and you may well disagree (feel free to tell me in the comments).
+These are entirely my own, idiosyncratic opinions, and you may well disagree.

 - I'm annoyed by heroines who impulsively throw themselves into dangerous situations (e.g., a gun battle, mountain climbing, high-speed chase) with no experience, skills, etc., and the hero has to save her, all because she thinks she needs to help, and they both survive with only a scratch or two.
 All too often, it's a lazy way to put the main characters in peril, instead of a realistic assessment of how that kind of stupid behavior gets people killed, and that the heroine needs to learn from it or lose everything.
 Conversely, I'm irritated by males who treat their female lovers like play toys, glass figurines, delicate flowers, etc. – if she's worthy of his love (not just lust/pheromones/magic), she's worthy of being allowed to participate in her own destiny.